iniverman/barley-variant-calling/README.md

 ## Materials & Methodologies

-To perform this study we will use Snakemake from anaconda and the freebayes and picard tools.
+To perform this study we will use Snakemake from anaconda, samtools, bwa and the freebayes and picard tools.

 We will use a pired end couple of samples of bareley (A_1_20_1,A_1_20_2), in this case both of them are in format .fastq.gz.
 Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).